contawo/Nest_JS_Backend_Task_Application/README.md

 - User signup and login with JWT-based authentication.
 - Task management: add, view, and delete tasks.
 - Password hashing using Argon2 for enhanced security.
-- Efficient data handling with cookies and Redis.
+- Efficient data handling with caching and Redis.
 - MongoDB for data storage.

 ## Endpoints